 California has many classroom vacancies in the fields of secondary mathematics and science - even during tough economic times.
-In conjuntion with the Hewlett Foundation and the Boeing Foundation, the University of California, Irvine has prepared, to date, five online resources to assist potential secondary math and science teachers in passing the qualifying exams.
+In conjuntion with the Hewlett Foundation and the Boeing Foundation, UC Irvine has prepared a set of online resources (organized as courses) to assist prospective secondary math and science teachers in passing the qualifying exams.
 The resources are free and available on UC Irvine's Canvas platform.
 No registration is required.
 The materials are presetned "as-is" with practice quizzes available for self-study.

-UCI Extension has been a leader in California and nationally in providing training and support to gifted and talented programs during a time of significant budget constraints, including full elimination of funding for GATE programs from school district budgets.
-We are pleased to offer this large collection of seminars on how parents and teachers can integrate program elements of gifted and talented education, regardless of whether it is done in the whole class setting, as a pullout program, or via enrichment activities in the home.
-To stay abreast of new developments and being in touch with others in the community of GATE educators and parents, click here, create a new account.
-You will be redirected to the course and prompted for the enrollment key.
-Enter "gate_access" and welcome to the community site.
+The UCI Division of Continuing Education has been a leader in California and throughout the nation in providing training and support for gifted and talented programs during a time of significant budget challgenges including the complete elimination of funding for GATE programs from school district budgets.
+We are pleased to offer this large collection of seminars focusing on ways that parents and teachers can adapt GATE program elements for use in the classroom, as a "pullout" program, or as home-based enrichment activities.

 This collection was created for the Orange County Alliance for Community Health Research.
 It was supported by the UC Irvine Institute for Clinical and Translational Sciences (ICTS).
 Read more about the ICTS here.

 Our most rapdily growing collection is in the area of public health.
 We are pleased to include the foundational course in public health, Public Health 200, as part of this collection.
-This collection also includes a series of lectures around global and local public health issues.
-Finally, we incorporate a talk from the School of Biological Sciences on the growing problem of vaccine hesitancy.
-The issues range from public health in war zones to homelessness in Orange County.
-For those interested in pursuing publich health undergraduate or graduate education, check http://publichealth.uci.edu.
+The collection also includes a series of lectures discussing global and local public health issues, plus a talk from the School of Biological Sciences on the growing problem of vaccine hesitancy.
+Other issues addressed in this collection range from public health in war zones to homelessness in Orange County.
+For those interested in pursuing an undergraduate or graduate education in publich health, check http://publichealth.uci.edu.